prettier/prettier-vscode/README.md

 #### prettier.parser (default: 'babylon')
 Which parser to use.
 Valid options are 'flow' and 'babylon'

+#### prettier.semi (default: 'true')
+If false, does not print semicolons, except at the beginning of lines which may need them.

+#### prettier.useTabs (default: 'false')
+If true, indents lines with tabs instead of spaces.

 ### Prettier resolution
 This extension will use prettier from your project's local dependencies.